How to Count Crochet Rows: 5 Easy Essential Methods

 How do you count rows in crochet for beginners?

-Beginners should start by counting the horizontal lines along the side edge of their work.
-Each line represents one row.
-Use good lighting and hold the fabric at eye level.
-Count slowly from the foundation chain upward, marking every tenth row with a stitch marker to avoid losing your place.
-Learning how to count crochet rows this way is the most reliable approach.
+Start by counting the horizontal lines along the side edge, each one is a row.
+Use good lighting and hold the fabric at eye level, count slowly from the foundation chain upward, and mark every tenth row with a stitch marker so you don’t lose your place.

 Does the turning chain count as a row?